 If you decide to use the deferred payment scheme, you enter a legal agreement with the Council by signing an agreement document.
-We will then place what is called a

-'legal charge' on your property to safeguard the loan.
-You will be charged for the cost of doing this.
+We will then place what is called a 'legal charge' on your property to safeguard the loan.
+The cost of this is included in your legal fees.

 The agreement covers both the responsibilities of the Council and your responsibilities, one of which is to make sure that your home is insured and maintained.
-If you incur expenses in maintaining your home while you are in residential or nursing care, these will be allowed for in the amount that you are assessed as contributing each week from your capital and income.
+If you incur expenses in maintaining your home while you are in residential or nursing care, these will be allowed for in the amount that you are asked to contribute each week from your capital and income.

-You can end the agreement at any time (for example if you sell your home) and the loan then becomes payable immediately.
+You can end the agreement at any time, for example if you sell your home, and the loan then becomes payable immediately.